Budget travel hacks are essential to my trips abroad. I hope they are as helpful to you as they are to me!

 Catherine from To & Fro Fam mentions that she preps some snacks at her Airbnb and restricts restaurant meal to once a day:

 I travel often with my family, which means I have to save money somewhere—and the most reliable way I do that is by skipping restaurants!
 Instead of eating out all the time, we go to a restaurant only once per day.
 We fill up on breakfast at our hotel or bring staples from home or an AirBnB.
 Thanks to all the prep I do, I become a magical source of every snack my family could ever want.
-From cutting apples and making PB&Js to bagging crackers, this budget travel tip saves me hundreds of dollars per trip, allowing us to focus on the travel destination—not the inside of a restaurant.
+From cutting apples and making PB&Js to bagging crackers, these budget travel hacks saves me hundreds of dollars per trip, allowing us to focus on the travel destination—not the inside of a restaurant.

 Geena says to avoid tourist traps and eat like a local: